grafana/grafana/docs/sources/administration/service-accounts/create-service-account.md

 1. Click **New service account**.
 1. Enter a display name.

-- This name needs to be unique to start with, as it determines the id.
+  - The display name must be unique as it determines the ID associated with the service account.
   - We recommend that you use a consistent naming convention when you name service accounts.
 A consistent naming convention can help you scale and maintain service accounts in the future.
-- Do not worry about the naming you can change this name later.
+  - You can change the display name at any time.

 1. Click **Create service account**.